rakibulislamnayan/vaultbook/README.md

 }
 ```

-The format is stable — future versions of Vaultbook will always be able to read v2 files.
+The format is stable.
+Future versions of Vaultbook will always be able to read v2 files.

 ### Legacy `.rna` files (from R. Note)